xiaoluo-whu/xiaoluo-whu.github.io/_posts/2019-08-08-review_supplier_portal.md

 > nohup java -jar sp-web-1.0.0-SNAPSHOT.jar --spring.profiles.active=prod &

-## auto-generate mybatis mappers, interfaces and models:
+## auto-generate MyBatis mappers, interfaces and models:
-The project contains a plugin "mybatis-generator", which could generate mybatis mappers, interfaces and models with a simple few clicks.
+The project contains a plugin "mybatis-generator", which could generate MyBatis mappers, interfaces and models with a simple few clicks.
-Suppose you want to add those files according to the mysql table "demo".
+Suppose you want to add those files according to the MySQL table "demo".

 First of all, modifying the generatorConfig.xml through adding the following line in the area of tag <context id="MysqlContext">.

 	<table tableName="demo" domainObjectName="Demo"><property name="useActualColumnNames" value="false" /></table>

-Then, click the idea maven side-bar on the right, find the plugin and right click it, then select "Run Maven Build".
+Then, click the idea Maven side-bar on the right, find the plugin and right click it, then select "Run Maven Build".

 Then those tedius mapper files could be auto-generated.